Scott Patterson

 Scott Patterson (born September 11, 1958) is an American actor.
-He is known for his role as Luke Danes in Gilmore Girls and as Peter Strahm in the Saw films.
-He also starred as Michael Buchanan in the NBC drama series The Event and as a Tenctonese alien commander in the TV film Alien Nation: Dark Horizon.
+After making his film debut in Intent to Kill (1992), Patterson had his breakout with a main role as Luke Danes on the WB comedy-drama television series Gilmore Girls (2000–2007).
+He reprised his role on the Netflix miniseries Gilmore Girls: A Year in the Life (2016).

+After Gilmore Girls, Patterson had a main role as Gary Tolchuck on the CW sitcom Aliens in America (2007–2008) and had a starring role as Agent Peter Strahm in the horror films Saw IV (2007) and Saw V (2008).

+In the 2010s, Patterson had a main role as Michael Buchanan on the NBC television series The Event (2010–2011) and voiced James Gordon and Jack the Ripper in the animated superhero film Batman: Gotham by Gaslight (2018).
+Since 2023, he has had a main role as Harry "Sully" Sullivan on the CTV television series Sullivan's Crossing.

 Early life

-Patterson was born September 11, 1958, in Philadelphia, Pennsylvania and raised in Haddonfield, New Jersey and attended Haddonfield Memorial High School, graduating in 1977, before attending Rutgers University, where he pursued a degree in Comparative Literature, before leaving college to play baseball.
-He studied acting in New York with renowned coaches Robert Lewis and Sondra Lee.
-He was exposed to the teachings of Paul Newman, Arthur Penn, and Frank Corsaro at the Actors Studio, where he also participated in the Producer's Unit chaired by Penn.
+Patterson was born on September 11, 1958, in Philadelphia, Pennsylvania, and raised in Haddonfield, New Jersey.
+He attended Haddonfield Memorial High School, graduating in 1977, before attending Rutgers University, where he pursued a degree in comparative literature, eventually leaving college to play baseball.
+He studied acting in New York with coaches Robert Lewis and Sondra Lee.
+He was exposed to the teachings of Paul Newman, Arthur Penn, and Frank Corsaro at the Actors Studio, where he also participated in the Producer's Unit Penn chaired.
 He appeared in numerous productions, including Rasputin and Miss Julie.